 If you need to, you can use heavy cream or stock to help with the blending.
 Once everything is completely blended, you can return the soup to the pot.
 Serve the soup in serving bowls, swirling in 2 tablespoons of heavy cream into each!

 Slow Cooker Butternut Squash Soup

-You can make also make this soup in the slow cooker if you’d like to!
+You can also make this soup in the slow cooker if you’d like to!
 Just start by sautéing the onions and garlic as described above.
-Then transfer them to the slow cooker and add in the rest of the ingredients.
+Then, transfer them to the slow cooker and add the remaining ingredients.

 Cook the soup on low for 6-8 hours or on high for 3-4 hours.
 After the soup has finished cooking, continue with blending as described above.
 The rest of the instructions are the same!

-Whichever way you decide to make it, be sure to garnish your soup for both presentation and taste!
+Whichever way you make it, be sure to garnish your soup for presentation and taste!
 You can garnish yours with whatever you’d like to, but here are some of my favorite ideas:

 - smoked paprika

 - crème fraiche

 If you enjoyed this butternut squash soup recipe, check out some of these other fall dinners:

 - Kale Salad with Maple Butternut Squash and Pomegranate Vinaigrette